dabamos/dmpack/guide/guide.md

 optional.
 If preferred, the data distribution may be omitted for local monitoring only.

-The software package relies on POSIX standards for system calls and process management.
-The client-side message passing is based on POSIX message queues and POSIX semaphores.
 Currently, only 64-bit Linux (*glibc*) and FreeBSD are supported as operating systems.

 The sources of DMPACK are released under the ISC licence that is functionally equivalent to the BSD 2-Clause and MIT licences.
 The source code and the